jesselatimer/grimoire/README.md

 ## To Do
 ### Features
+- [ ] Tabs for Reviews/Lists on user show page
 - [ ] Search for grimoires/users
 - [ ] Typeahead search bar
 - [ ] List view for grimoires